Eduardoc2/OpenLANE-sky130/README.md

     run_placement

    The DEF file created during floorplan is used as an input to placement.
-Placement in OpenLANE occurs in two stages:
+Placement in OpenLANE occurs in two stages:t
-   - Global Placement
-   - Detailed Placement

    Placement is carried out as an iterative process till the value of overflow converges to 0.